Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 Bannon, who was Trump’s former chief White House strategist and a key figure late in the 2016 campaign, was arrested and charged in August with defrauding donors to a privately funded effort to built a border wall.

 Bannon’s relationship with Trump has been an uneasy one, with Trump ousting him in 2017 and calling him “Sloppy Steve.”
 Bannon has sought to remain in Trump’s good graces since then.
-But after Bannon’s indictment, The president and the White House distanced themselves from his border-wall effort, with Trump personally saying it was “done for showboating reasons” and was “inappropriate.”
-(At the same time, Trump had reportedly previously backed the effort and his son Donald Trump Jr. praised it.)
+But after Bannon’s indictment, the president and the White House distanced themselves from his border wall effort, with Trump saying it was “done for showboating reasons” and was “inappropriate.”
+(At the same time, Trump had reportedly previously backed the effort, and his son Donald Trump Jr. praised it.)

 Pardoning someone for an effort Trump himself labeled “inappropriate” wouldn’t make much sense — though his complaint seemed less about the wrongdoing than the effort as a whole.
 And Trump doesn’t seem to have nearly as much affection for Bannon as others on this list.
-But Bannon has also remained an outspoken backer of Trump, and his immediate legal jeopardy is greater than others on this list.
+But Bannon also has remained an outspoken backer of Trump, and his immediate legal jeopardy is greater than that of others on this list.

 Himself/his family

-Any of these pardons would be controversial, but none as much as if Trump sought to preemptively pardon himself or his family for charges that could arise after leaving the White House.
-During the Russia probe, Trump claimed the “absolute right” to pardon himself, and last week retweeted Rep. Matt Gaetz’s (R-Fla.) call for Trump to pardon everyone including “himself.”
+Any of these pardons would be controversial, but none as much as if the president sought to preemptively pardon himself or his family for charges that could arise after leaving the White House.
+During the Russia probe, Trump claimed the “absolute right” to pardon himself and last week retweeted Rep. Matt Gaetz’s (R-Fla.) call for Trump to pardon everyone including “himself.”

 But legal experts disagree on whether it’s actually constitutional for a president to pardon himself or even his family.
 Some argue that it would be inherently corrupt — i.e. allowing a president to commit any crime they wanted knowing they could just pardon themselves.
-It has never been tested in court, given the only presidential pardon, Richard Nixon’s, was awarded by his successor, Gerald Ford.
+It has never been tested in court, given the only presidential pardon, Richard M. Nixon’s, was awarded by his successor, Gerald Ford.

-There’s also the problem that a president can only pardon for federal crimes.
+There’s also the problem that a president can pardon only for federal crimes.
 We don’t yet know whether the Justice Department might charge Trump with anything after leaving office — Justice Department guidelines prohibit charging a sitting president — but authorities in both New York state and New York City are probing Trump’s taxes and the Trump Organization.
 A federal pardon wouldn’t insulate Trump or his family in those cases.

 Elliot Broidy